 Works well with: Olive, coconut, and jojoba oils

-Don’t use with: Statins, anticoagulants, niacin, or certain chemotherapy drugs
+Don’t use with: Vitamin E supplements should not be taken with statins, anticoagulants, niacin, or certain chemotherapy drugs

 What Is Vitamin E OIl?